VAT recovery on deal costs – selling shares to fund ‘downstream’ taxable activity

 The COA decision

 On 21 May 2024, the COA handed down its decision in the case in favour of HMRC.
-The COA ruling follows the long-established position that there needs to a "direct and immediate link” between the fundraising costs and the use of the funds in the business.
+The COA ruling followed the long-established position that there needs to a "direct and immediate link” between the fundraising costs and the use of the funds in the business.
 The judgement states that the costs were “directly and immediately linked with, the exempt share sale.”